 In 2016 we partnered with the European Community Development Network to hold a European Regional conference on the implication for community development of the UN Sustainable Development Goals.
 Around 100 attended.
 A report of the conference, including a statement from participants on future collaborative action across Europe can be found in the Practice Insights 6 magazine.

-In 2016 we partnered with partnered with the Nigerian Community Development Practitioners Association to run an African Regional conference.
+In 2016 we partnered with the Nigerian Community Development Practitioners Association to run an African Regional conference.
 Over 60 IACD members attended this conference.
 Topics covered included:

 Education and Community Development